adevraj11/2025site/about.md

 ---

 <h1>About</h1>
-<p>Well - I'm an ardent politics buff, frustrated lover of literature, tech geek, die-hard quizzer, Formula 1 fanatic, and a hard rock fan. <br> <br>As Popeye the Sailor Man once declared, with admirable self-awareness: "I yam what I yam and that's all what I yam"</p>
+<p>An ardent politics buff, frustrated lover of literature, tech geek, die-hard quizzer, Formula 1 fanatic, and a hard rock fan. <br> <br>As Popeye the Sailor Man once declared, with admirable self-awareness: "I yam what I yam and that's all what I yam"</p>

 <h1>Background</h1>
 <p class="text-justify">At present, I am working as an Assistant Professor of English at Royal Global University, Guwahati where I am also the Assistant Dean of Student Affairs and Coordinator for Value Added Courses.